NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

 ## Checking in Bundled NativeScript Applications

 Key benefits of bundling a NativeScript app are:
-- increase the app start-up time
+- improve the app startup time
 - decrease the size of the app

 > **NOTE**: You can read more details about the benefits of bundling NativeScript apps in the [“Using Webpack to Bundle Your Code”]({% slug bundling-with-webpack %}) article.